Better-HPC/keystone-python-client/docs/index.md

 The `kclient` logger is automatically registered when importing the `keystone_client` package.
-Formatting, filtering, and persisting log values are left to the user.
+Formatting, filtering, and persisting log values is left to the user.
 For example:

 ```python